-Their acquaintance and expertise with such a variety of materials was partly facilitated by the extent of the empire.
+Their acquaintance and expertise with such a variety of building materials were partly facilitated by the extent of the Roman empire.
 Their knowledgeable use is what allowed them to achieve a considerable leap in construction and Roman architecture.
-Having said this, it can also be said that for economic reasons the ancient Romans tended to resort to locally available materials wherever possible.
-Import and transport of construction materials was limited to the strictly necessary or items of high value luxury such as marble, if required.
+Having said this, it can also be said that for economic reasons the ancient Romans tended to resort to locally available construction materials (and labour!)wherever possible.
+Import and transport of construction materials was limited to the strictly necessary or to high value luxury items such as marble.

-The relative cost, available Roman technology and availability of materials had direct consequences on many aspects of Roman society.
-Though we won’t elaborate the point we provide an example: the relatively high cost of forged steel meant that staircases would be made of stone and/or wood which in the case of public buildings such as Roman amphitheatres would limit the geometry that could be achieved – you simply wouldn’t be able to build a tight switchback staircase, with a variety of implications: in terms of the architectural limitations and in terms of crowd control; it’s better to reduce or remove corners to facilitate crowd movements in public spaces.
+The relative cost, available Roman technology and availability of building materials in ancient Rome had direct consequences on many aspects of Roman society.
+Though we won’t elaborate the point we provide an example: the relatively high cost of forged iron meant that staircases would be made of stone and/or wood which in the case of public buildings such as Roman amphitheatres would limit the geometry that could be achieved – you simply wouldn’t be able to build a tight switchback staircase, with a variety of implications: in terms of the architectural limitations and in terms of crowd control; it’s better to reduce or remove corners to facilitate crowd movements in public spaces.

 Roman Building Materials: Stone as a building material in Ancient Rome